AILPAlaWaiCatV2/AILP_Main_Code/README.md

 ### Uploading Code
 Once the code is open in the IDE, the following stpes will showcase how to upload code to each board
+#### Arduino Uno Sensor Collection and LoRa Transmitting Upload and Buoy Manual Motor Control Upload
+*Note Before uploading code, check the code comments to see what variables need to be change*
+* Go to Tools -> Boards and scroll down untill Arduin Uno shows up
+* Click on that board
+* Plug in the Arduino via USB to USB data cable into the computer
+* Go to Tools -> Comm Ports and click on port the board is plugged into
+* Press the upload button on the top left corner of the IDE *Note: uploading to the board may take time*
+#### LoRa Feather 32u4 Receiving Upload
+*Note Before uploading code, check the code comments to see what variables need to be change*
+* Go to Tools -> Boards and scroll down untill Feather 32u4 shows up
+* Click on that board
+* Plug in the Feather via Micro USB to USB data cable into the computer
+* Go to Tools -> Comm Ports and click on port the board is plugged into
+* Press the upload button on the top left corner of the IDE *Note: uploading to the board may take time*
+#### NodeMCU Sending Upload
+##### Changing Variables in Code
+*Note Before uploading code, check the code comments to see what variables need to be change* To find the Token for the code:
+* Go to Ubidots and click on your profile
+* Click on API Credentials
+* Copy the Token and place it into the respected area of the code To find the variable ID for the code:
+* Go to Devices -> Variables
+* Click on the varaible "temperature" and click on the i icon
+* Copy the Variable ID and place it into the respected area of the code Replace the WIFIUSERNAME and WIFIPASSWORD with the network security settings that the NodemCU will be connecting to
+##### Changing Devices and Uploading Code
+Once the variables have been changed to it's respected ID's, the following will help upload the code to the NodeMCU
+* Go to Tools -> Boards -> 1.0 NodeMCU and click on that device
+* Plug in the NodeMCU via Micro USB to USB into a Comm Port
+* Select the Comm Port the device is in and click the upload button on the top right of the IDE

+### Once these steps are completed, your project is ready to be run.